joesweeny/schedule/README.md

 // Task will run every Wednesday at 09:00AM
 $task2->wednesdays()->at('09:00');

-// Note any Task without a frequency specified added will automatically run every minute of every day
+// Note any Task without a frequency specified will automatically run every minute of every day
 ```

 Individual Tasks can be added to a Schedule